 This has bled into more mainstream user’s thoughts, and now there is a groundswell of opposition to Google’s preferred business practices.

 Let’s take a look at the search engines that are focused on privacy.
 They are not presented in any certain order, so feel free to jump around and investigate those that catch your eye.

 Probably the most famous of the privacy-focused search engines, DuckDuckGo is the poster child of privacy.
 Its search results are collated from a number of sources, including Yahoo!, Wolfram Alpha, and its own DuckDuckBot crawler.

 However, this shouldn’t have any privacy implications, as your data isn’t passed to third parties.
 Even so, clicking links to external sources, such as YouTube videos in search, will obviously be out of DuckDuckGo’s control.

 To generate income, DuckDuckGo uses ads and affiliate-linking to sites such as Amazon, but all ads are clearly demarcated.
 What’s more, the affiliate linking doesn’t contain any personal info, so your search results are safe.

-My personal pick for its balance of high-quality searches and respect for privacy, StartPage has the benefit of replicating Google’s search results by sending your searches to Google, then returning them to display for you.
-Google doesn’t know it was you – all it knows is that StartPage requested the information which doesn’t tie back to you in any way.
+If you really need to access Google search results, the best pick for you is StartPage.
+StartPage has the benefit of replicating Google’s search results by sending your searches to Google, then displaying the results for you.
+Google doesn’t know it was you – all it knows is that StartPage requested the information, which doesn’t tie back to you in any way.